Mikahael/PCModderServerFiles-FINAL/README.md

 - Open complaints.txt to see complaints log

-- Use banLog.txt to see if banned players joining

 - Use kicklog.txt to see who has been kicked

 - Use cmdlog.txt to see which commands admins/vips or owners have been using